What

 didnt follow the instructions we were both given, he has since quit

 to screen my calls.
-I hate where I am in all of this and I am torn between
+I hate where I am in all of this, and I am torn between

-really hating what my first psychotherapist is doing and a feeling of really
+hate for what my first psychotherapist is doing and a feeling of really

 being cared for.
 Now he is constantly on my mind.
 What is going on, and what